majdal/modex/src/frontend/README.md

  a) older b) better than the built in inspector.

-For certain in-depth debugging scenarios like **tracking the flow of call-response** with all the headers and contents you might need to investigate [Fiddler](http://fiddler2.com/) which h
+For certain in-depth debugging scenarios like **tracking the flow of call-response** with all the headers and contents you might need to investigate [Fiddler](http://fiddler2.com/) which is a traffic-sniffing proxy.

+Another resource, useful for doing remote (ie non-LAN) debugging, is nodejs's [localtunnel](http://localtunnel.me/) service.

 When developing with Chrome you should disable the cache to avoid problems.
 To do this open the Developer Tools (option+command+J), click on Settings (the gear in the top left) and then check the box marked "Disable cache (while DevTools is open)".